k-devoe/CS361-Microservice/README.md

 ## Requests

-Requests to the API can be made through GET requests to the PUTURLHERE URL.
-Requests are made in the format of PUTURLHERE/driving/:origin/:destination where "origin" and "destination" are names of locations driving from and driving to input by the requestor.
+Requests to the API can be made through GET requests to the https://cs361-mapsapi.wl.r.appspot.com URL.
+Requests are made in the format of https://cs361-mapsapi.wl.r.appspot.com/driving/:origin/:destination where "origin" and "destination" are names of locations driving from and driving to input by the requestor.

 Note: For inputs with spaces such as "Pike Place Market", the spaces should be replaced with a "+" for example: "Pike+Place+Market"